SIGN UP TO OUR NEWS!

 Day 5: Sartène to Aléria

-You have great tarmac, beautiful views and historic destinations today – everything you could possibly want from a cycling holiday!
+On the menu today are smooth roads, beautiful views, and historic destinations – everything you could possibly want from a cycling holiday!
 A fast, undulating road takes you to the incredible natural harbour at Bonifacio, on the very southern tip of the island where we pause for a coffee and a carnet stamp.

 187km with 2430m ascent [ride profile]